brainhack-princeton/handbook/docs/content_pages/03-02-converting.rst

 The script :blue:`step1_preproc.sh` will do five things for you:

-* copy your DICOM files from "conquest" and place them in your study directory (:blue:`../data/dicom/`)
+1. copy your DICOM files from "conquest" and place them in your study directory (:blue:`../data/dicom/`)

-* count the number of volumes in each run so you can check that your data transfer was successful (the output of this step can be found in :blue:`../data/dicom/check_volumes`)
+2. count the number of volumes in each run so you can check that your data transfer was successful (the output of this step can be found in :blue:`../data/dicom/check_volumes`, and will also be printed out in your terminal window)

-* unzip the DICOMs in your study directory
+3. unzip the DICOMs in your study directory

-* run HeuDiConv to convert your DICOMs (.dcm) to BIDS-formatted NIFTI files (.nii)
+4. run HeuDiConv to convert your DICOMs (.dcm) to BIDS-formatted NIFTI files (.nii)

+5. Deface your T1w anatomical image and set it aside in your derivatives directory (:blue:`../data/bids/derivatives/deface`)

 `HeuDiDonv is a flexible DICOM converter for organizing brain imaging data into structured directory layouts <https://heudiconv.readthedocs.io/en/latest/>`_.

-* Deface your T1w anatomical image and set it aside in your derivatives directory (:blue:`../data/bids/derivatives/deface`)

 You should run :blue:`step1_preproc.sh` for each subject and each session separately.
 You can run :blue:`step1_preproc.sh` as soon as your data have finished transferring from the scanner to the conquest directory (i.e., ~10 min after you finish scanning).